mde/ejs/tutorial.md

 in place of 'string').
 If no default property is given Geddy will use `id` as the default display property.

-Note: the id property is *always* be created, and managed internally by Geddy's ORM.
+Note: the id property is *always* created, and managed internally by Geddy's ORM.

 ### Building an app

 This will be a short tutorial as scaffolded resources make things incredibly easy.
-First we'll create our application --this will create a base so we can start on:
+First we'll create our application -- this will create a base that we can start on:

 ```